-Before we look at the debt issuance costs we need to define what in fact we are reviewing and a little history in where current recognition, measurement and disclosure is in generally accepted accounting principles.
+Before we look at the debt issuance costs, we need to define what we are reviewing and a little history in where current recognition, measurement and disclosure is with generally accepted accounting principles.

-When I firm undertakes a process of issuing debt to investors it incurs a range of costs.
-These fees include will generally fall into three broad categories, being:
+When a firm undertakes a process of issuing debt to investors, it incurs a range of costs.
+These fees include will generally fall into three broad categories being:

 - accounting: how the debt issuance transactions are going to brought to account, ensuring all external financial reporting requirements are complied with;